realm/realm-java-benchmarks/README.md

 1. Raw plots that output all measurements as a function of time/iteration.
 Java can have strange spikes (due to JIT, GC, and implementation of `System.nanoTime()`).
 It also gives you an idea of the number of iterations are correct.
-If measurements fluctuate to much, then you must increase the number of iterations.
+If measurements fluctuate too much, then you must increase the number of iterations.
    You find the graphs as `<NUMBER_OF_OBJECTS>/raw_<DATASTORE>_<TEST>.png`.